evancl/OpenModelViewFramework/README.md

 };
 ```
 ## Component Data File (.cdata)
 A component data file stores viewable geometry and any component properties that should be updated.
-If the compressed format is used, the first model geometry ID is set to 0.
-The following model geometry IDs are incremented sequentially by 1.
+If the compressed format is used, the first model geometry ID is set to 0 and the following model geometry IDs are incremented sequentially by 1.
 ```c
 struct ComponentDataFile
 {